mikestreety/mikestreety/app/content/blog/2026/2026-05-27-set-up-packeton.md

 Publishing private composer packages is a fiddly business - especially if you want a usable UI along with it.

-After much research I came across [Packeton](https://github.com/vtsykun/packeton) - an open source fork of Packagist which you can run on a web server.
+After much research I came across [Packeton](https://github.com/vtsykun/packeton) - an open source fork of Packagist which you can run on a web server of your choosing.

+This walkthrough sets Packeton up with Docker which requires the least amount of server setup.

 The following how-to runs through setting it up and some hurdles I came across.
 It expects CLI experience and you need to be comfortable with SSH.